Alfresco/tutorials/docs/contract-management/setting-up-rules.md

 ## Automatically organising contracts

-Now that all documents dropped into the “Contracts” folder are specialized as Contracts let’s make rules to manage where Contracts are stored according to their status.
+Now that all documents dropped into the “Contracts” folder are specialized as Contracts let’s create some rules to manage where Contracts are stored according to their status.

 This is done by creating three separate rules which apply when a contract is created or updated.
 The contract is to be moved into the selected folder based on the status property.

 These rules are created as follows:

-Conditions can include any property you've created, for them to be show up open the dropdown menu "All items" and selcect "Show more".
+Conditions can include any property you've created, to be able to select them, open the dropdown menu "All items" and select "Show more".
 Then click "Types" and "Contract" on the left side and tick the box next to "status" on the right:

 <br />